MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Experiments

 \paragraph{Effects of Samplers} To demonstrate the superiority of our ODE-based sampler, we compare it with other standard samplers.
 For fair comparison, we fix the parameters of VAE and choose different samplers for multi-aspect control text generation.
 We first implement a random sampler by directly drawing samples from the latent space using $p_{\mathrm{GAN}}$(described in \S\ref{sec:ode}).
 We also compared it with a gradient-based sampler using Langevin Dynamics~\cite{DBLP:journals/corr/abs-2205-12558,DBLP:journals/corr/abs-2202-11705}.
 The automatic evaluation results are shown in Table~\ref{tab:sampler}.
 Random sampling directly from the latent space can only generate representations with single attributes, highlighting the necessity of using a specific sampler.
 While the LD-based sampler can generate high-quality sentences, it sacrifices attribute alignment, resulting in low attribute relevance.
 This may be because LD is sensitive and unrobust to hyperparameters~\cite{DBLP:conf/nips/NieVA21}.
 In contrast, our ODE-based sampler outperforms LD in terms of attribute alignment and textual diversity.

 To investigate the impact of $p_{\mathrm{GAN}}$, we conduct experiments by removing the GAN network and directly drawing latent representations from the standard Gaussian distribution $\mathcal{N}(\mathbf{0}, I)$.
-As shown in our results, without the GAN, our model cannot accurately estimate the attribute space, resulting in decreased attribute relevance and textual quality.
+As shown in Table~\ref{tab:sampler}, without the GAN, our model cannot accurately estimate the attribute space, resulting in decreased attribute relevance and textual quality.

 \paragraph{Visualization of Latent Space} To provide an intuitive impression of the estimated latent space, we use the t-SNE technique~\cite{van2008visualizing} to visualize part of our estimated latent space with four attributes: \textit{positive}, \textit{negative}, \textit{world} and \textit{sports} in Figure~\ref{fig:distri}.
 As shown, (1) attribute distributions within the same aspect are well separated due to the classification loss $\mathcal{L}_{C}$ that helps our model distinguish mutually exclusive attributes.
-(2) Attribute distributions from different aspects overlap, enabling us to generate multi-aspect sentences from this distribution.
-The aspect discrepancy loss $\mathcal{L}_{D}$ reduces the distance between each aspect to eliminate domain gaps.
+(2) The distribution centers of sentiment and topic aspects are close to each other because we introduced $\mathcal{L}_{D}$ to penalize the distance between them to eliminate domain gaps, which helps generating high-quality multi-aspect sentences.
 We also notice that the combination of \textit{negative-world} is tighter than that of \textit{negative-sports} because \textit{world} news often covers negative events such as war, disease, and famine.
-This observation aligns with our experimental results where our method performs well.
+This observation aligns with our experimental results in Appendix~\ref{sec:appendix_longtable}.